Ikesters/Blender-Rigs/Lieutenant Dan (Ball With Legs)/Readme.txt

 KNOWN ISSUES:
-    - UV's are unfinished, only the body (The Sphere) has been corrected

     - Translating ctrl_floatPivot rotating and then moving that control again.. will result in erratic translations of ctrl_COG.
       *Some counter animation is required if this situation arrises*